inputsh/notes/02_quotes.md

 * **Friedrich Nietzsche:** In individuals, insanity is rare; but in groups, parties, nations, and epochs it is the rule.
 * **Henry Davis Thoreau:** What you get by achieving your goals is not as important as what you become by achieving them.
 * **Jim Morrison:** There can't be any large-scale revolution until there's a personal revolution, on an individual level.
 It's got to happen inside first.
+* **Jon Westenberg:** Don’t hide your passions.
+They’re the key to doing awesome shit.
+* **Jon Westenberg:** Life is too short to waste while you lock yourself away and pretend your past and your passions never existed.
+So get out there.
+Do you.
+And be a fucking weirdo.
 * **Joseph Brodsky:** There are worse crimes than burning books.
 One of them is not reading them.
 * **latin:** Imperare sibi maximum imperium est. - To rule yourself is the ultimate power.
 Vladati nad sobom najveća je vlast.
 * **Lucius Annaeus Seneca:** Religion is regarded by the common people as true, by the wise as false, and by the rulers as useful.